davidmfinol/davidmfinol.github.io/gameci-1_intro.md

 You may read these descriptions and then pick and choose to read only that which is relevant to you.

 ### Test Code Quality
-I consider this job to be the most fundamental in any CI pipeline, as it is the one responsible for actually running your [unit tests](https://docs.unity3d.com/Manual/testing-editortestsrunner.html).
+I consider this job to be the most important one, as it is responsible for running my [tests](https://docs.unity3d.com/Manual/testing-editortestsrunner.html).
-I also set up [SonarQube](https://www.sonarqube.org/) quality checks and do some release management.
+I have also set up [SonarQube](https://www.sonarqube.org/) quality checks and do some release management.
 See [GameCI 2: Testing](gameci-2_testing.html).

 ### Build with Linux